 October 23-27, 2019

-Hosted by Calvin College, Grand Rapids, Michigan, USA
+Hosted by Calvin College and Hope College, Grand Rapids, Michigan, USA

 After a very successful Inaugural Global Congress on Sports and Christianity, the Sport and Christianity Group is excited to announce that a Second Congress will take place in October of 2019.